DarylAranha/spacex-launch-program/README.md

 The working of this application is very simple, The landing page is rendered in the server and the reset of the view is handled in client side, i.e. the browser.

+There are 2 main folders, pages and components, and the program starts at index.js which is present in the pages folder.

 ### Prerequisites

 [Node](https://nodejs.org/en/) (version 10.13 and above)